kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

 The format of a colormap on disk (also called a color LookUp Table or *lut*) is simple.
-There should be 256 lines with three floating point numbers between 0 and 1 which represent Red, Green and Blue.
+There should be a number (e.g. 256) lines with three floating point numbers between 0 and 1 which represent Red, Green and Blue.